vallucodes/Probability-Point-Function/README.md

 Vector parallelization speedup is purely based on calculating multiple independent values simultaneuously with multiple cores.

+In given instructions there is mistake: this is not true for left tail: Φ(z) = 1 − Q(−z).
+For left tail this is true: Φ(z) = Q(-z).

 ## Build/run instructions

+Boost library for reference calculations
+`apt install libboost-all-dev`

 To run fitting python scripts \
 `python3 fitting_center.py` \